jptweb/IGME-340-Shared/projects/p3_roll_your_own_expectations.md

 ## Grading Philosophy

-Your project is graded on **six categories** (95 points total).
+Your project is graded on **six categories** (95 points total) in which you can score up to 110 if you add advanced features.
 Quality of execution and features both matter:

 **Grade Ranges:**
 - **Below 80:** Missing requirements or major quality issues